-Center for Hope of the Sierras’ Las Vegas location is pleased to provide outpatient care for individuals who are struggling with eating disorders and certain co-occurring mental health concerns.
+Center for Hope of the Sierras’ Henderson location, near Las Vegas, is pleased to provide outpatient care for individuals who are struggling with eating disorders and certain co-occurring mental health concerns.

 Who We Serve

-Center for Hope’s Las Vegas treatment center serves teens and adults age 14 and above who can benefit from eating disorder treatment in an outpatient setting.
+Center for Hope’s treatment center near Las Vegas serves teens and adults age 14 and above who can benefit from eating disorder treatment in an outpatient setting.
 Potential clients may be transitioning from a higher level of care, or may require a step-up in care from community-based support.
 Our goal is to empower you to return to independent living with referrals to your community, ready to continue making progress on your journey to sustained recovery.

 What We Treat